The narration for this entry consists of the following:

 * * *

 The week went by with mixed emotions.
 I was getting fed up waiting for signs of labour – any signs.
-I kept telling my husband I didn’t want to be induced.
-But this was beyond my control.
+I didn’t want to be induced but this was beyond my control.

 I did stop and ask myself, why am I getting so worked up about getting induced?
 What’s so bad about it?
 Your doctor has recommended a routine medical procedure, why are you so worried?